hazeltitley/data-cleaning-example/README.md

  * collections

 This code deals with the cleaning of synthetic data designed to simulate real data produced by food delivery companies (such as uber eats).
-The data is extracted from 3 separate files, these contain dirty data (e.g. corrupted data), missing data, and outlier data. the processing of these files is executed separately and is split into 5 main sections:
+The data is extracted from 3 separate files, these contain dirty data (e.g. corrupted data), missing data, and outlier data.
+The processing of these files is executed separately and is split into 5 main sections:

  * Part 0 - importing data and libraries
  * Part 1 - imputing missing data